-Bournemouth University New Media Writing Prize 2019 for Students and Professionals
+Bournemouth Uni New Media Writing Prize 2021 for Students and Professionals

-Bournemouth University Media and Communication Faculty has opened applications the ninth year of its annual international celebration on New-Media storytelling – New Media Writing Prize.
+Bournemouth Uni New Media Writing Prize 2021: Bournemouth University Media and Communication Faculty has opened applications the tenth year of its annual international celebration on New-Media storytelling – New Media Writing Prize.

 Eligible Countries: All